ROMAsofthub/ROMAsofthub/README.md

 ## Languages

-At **[ROMA]software**, I use a variety of programming languages and tools to bring projects to life:
+I use a variety of programming languages and tools to bring projects to life:

 - **Python**: Versatile and simple, I use Python for automation scripts, CLI tools, bots, and small web applications.
 - **SQL**: Essential for managing and querying databases efficiently.